 — Tess Frémont-Côté

-Thank goodness for the Crohn’s and Colitis Foundation of Canada, one of 16 national health charities working under the HealthPartners umbrella to transform the health of Canadians.
-There for Tess every step of the way while she underwent multiple surgeries, the Foundation helped her understand what was happening to her and how to talk about it with her friends and members of her family.
+Thank goodness for Crohn’s and Colitis Canada, one of 16 national health charities working under the HealthPartners umbrella to transform the health of Canadians.
+There for Tess every step of the way while she underwent multiple surgeries, Crohn’s and Colitis Canada helped her understand what was happening to her and how to talk about it with her friends and members of her family.
 She also learned that colitis affects many young people, even younger than her.
 “It was quite a shock to learn that 5- and 6-year-olds get this disease,” she says.

 Thanks to support from the Foundation, Tess felt less isolated and alone.
 “I am living proof that donating to HealthPartners works.”